Call for Submissions

 The winner of the Winifred Shantz Award for Ceramics will receive $10,000.
 One runner-up will receive a prize of $5,000.
 Up to 3 finalists will also be selected who will each receive a prize of $1,000.
-The winner, runner-up, and finalists will have their work featured in a group exhibition at the Canadian Clay & Glass Gallery alongside the winner and finalists of the RBC Award for Glass from May 2024 to September 2024.
-Prizes are inclusive of CARFAC exhibition fees.
-The Award will be presented at the opening reception, held at the Gallery in Waterloo on Sunday, June 2nd, 2024, at 2:00pm.
-Transportation and accommodation will be provided to the winner, as required.
-To be eligible for the Award, applicants must be available to attend the reception on June 2nd and be prepared to make a brief artist talk should they win the award.
-The winner and finalists will be notified in early March.
+The winner, runner-up, and finalists will have their work featured in a group exhibition at the Canadian Clay & Glass Gallery from May 2025 to September 2025.
+The Award will be presented at the opening reception, held at the Gallery in Waterloo on Sunday, June 1st, 2025, at 2:00pm.

 About the Winifred Shantz Award for Ceramics

-The Winifred Shantz Award for Ceramics is supported by The Keith and Winifred Shantz Fund for the Arts, held at Waterloo Region Community Foundation.
-This prestigious $10,000 award allows practising early career ceramic artists to undertake a period of independent research, or other activities that advance their artistic and professional practice.
+The Winifred Shantz Award for Ceramics is presented annually by the Canadian Clay & Glass Gallery and is supported by The Keith and Winifred Shantz Fund for the Arts, held at Waterloo Region Community Foundation.
+This prestigious $10,000 award allows practising early-career ceramic artists to undertake a period of independent research or other activities that advance their artistic and professional practice.
 One runner-up will receive a prize of $5,000.
 Up to 3 finalists will also be selected who will each receive a prize of $1,000.
 Each summer, the winners and finalists of the Winifred Shantz Award for Ceramics and RBC Award for Glass will have their work presented in an awards exhibition held at the Gallery.

 Past recipients of the award truly represent the best of the emerging ceramic artists in Canada.
-Amy Duval of Medicine Hat, Alberta was the winner of the 2023 Winifred Shantz Award for Ceramics.
+Lael Chmelyk of Calgary, Alberta was the winner of the 2024 Winifred Shantz Award for Ceramics.
 Click here to learn more about the winners of the award in past years.

 About Winifred Shantz